wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

    NOTE: The starter token is only used once to authenticate to the Akeyless plugin.

 2. The Akeyless server sends back a SaaS ACK.

+   ### C. Load & Use tokens

-3. The Administrator generates a new UID token and loads it into the client app.
+3. The Administrator generates a new UID token and<br />loads it into the client app.

 4. The client runs Akeyless using the initial UID token.